Malú G. Tansey

-Malú G. Tansey is an American Physiologist and Neuroscientist as well as the Director of the Center for Translational Research in Neurodegenerative Disease at the University of Florida.
-Tansey holds the titles of Evelyn F. and William L. McKnight Brain Investigator and Norman Fixel Institute for Neurological Diseases Investigator.
+Malú G. Tansey is an American Physiologist and a professor of neurology and the James A. Caplin MD, Chair in Alzheimer’s Disease at the Indiana University School of Medicine.
+She is also the director of the Neuroimmunology Research Group and the executive associate director of education at the Stark Neuroscience Research Institute.
+Dr. Tansey joined the IU School of Medicine faculty in January 2025.
 As the principal investigator of the Tansey Lab, Tansey guides a research program centered around investigating the role of neuroimmune interactions in the development and progression of neurodegenerative and neuropsychiatric disease.
 Tansey's work is primarily focused on exploring the cellular and molecular basis of peripheral and central inflammation in the pathology of age-related neurodegenerative diseases like Alzheimer's disease and amyotrophic lateral sclerosis.